 BR1.
 All sites Isolated in accordance with UNC723 are automatically in scope of the Capacity Retention modification

 BR2.
-All sites utilising the Isolation Flag under UNC723 to reflect an abnormal load reduction during the COVID-19 period will continue to be charged 50% of the applicable current Capacity Charges to ensure the retention of capacity rights during the COVID-19 period.
-For ease of understanding this charge will be referred to as the capacity retention charge but will not require the introduction of a new charge type for the purposes of administration
+All sites utilising the Isolation Flag under UNC723 to reflect an abnormal load reduction during the relevant COVID-19 period will be paid a rebate equivalent to 50% of the applicable relevant current Capacity Charge to ensure the retention of capacity rights during the COVID-19 period.
+For ease of understanding this rebate will be referred to as the capacity retention charge but will not require the introduction of a new charge type for the purposes of administration

 BR3.
 For any sites Isolated under UNC723 following the implementation of this modification any replacement of the normal Capacity Charge with the capacity retention charge will apply from the point of Isolation under UNC723 until the earlier of either: